bin456789/reinstall/README.en.md

 - On virtual machines, the appropriate official slimmed-down kernel will be automatically installed.
 - To install Red Hat, you need to provide the `qcow2` image link obtained from <https://access.redhat.com/downloads/content/rhel>.
 - Username `root`, password `123@@@`.
 It may take a few minutes for the password to take effect on the first boot.
+- When switching to key-based authentication, you also need to modify the files inside `/etc/ssh/sshd_config.d/`

 ```bash
 bash reinstall.sh centos      9